open-ephys-plugins/nwb-format/README.md

-# NWBFormat
+# NWB2Format (in progress)
-A format to record to files based on the Neurodata Without Borders 1.0 specification
+A format to record to files based on the Neurodata Without Borders 2.0 specification

 ## Installation
 ### Installing the OpenEphysHDF5Lib Common Library